Finding a Hotel in Amsterdam

-The conference venue is located close to the main train station, Amsterdam Central Station.
-Because the conference will be taking place during high hotel season, we suggest you reserve your accomodations in advance.
+The conference venue is located close to the main train station, Amsterdam Centraal Station.
+Because the conference will be taking place during high hotel season, we suggest you reserve your accommodations as soon as possible.

 * Cost is based on current website pricing, as of December 1, 2017, and may vary; based on double occupancy, per night.

 Het Centrum: tourist sights, easy access to public transportation, shopping, and proximity to the venue are among the many upsides of staying in the center of Amsterdam.
 Downsides include noise and hotels that often lack character.

 The Jordaan: historic Dutch ambiance and architecture fill this quiet area, along with candlelit restaurants.
 The district is only minutes from the venue and de Dam in the center of Amsterdam.